API-learning-projects/plant-data-backend/README.md

-# Chat system backend
+# Plant data backend

-This repository contains code of a learning project called: "Chat system".
+This repository contains code of a learning project called: "Plant data".

-It's purpose is to build live communication that allows message, voice and video conversations.
+It's purpose is to store plant data in an efficient way so analytics can be done upon this data.

 ## Learning